Lucaspdfe/TUTU/doc/BUILD.md

 - `nasm`
 - `mtools`
 - `qemu-system-x86_64`
+- `watcom`[^2]

 [^1]: Windows nor macOS have been tested, feel free to try them out.
+[^2]: The Watcom compiler is available for download from the [github repository](https://github.com/open-watcom/open-watcom-v2).
+Make sure to install it with 16 bit support and the host as 32-bits.

 ## How to Build